ghostheartrs/ghost-plugins/README.md

  * GemCrab - Auto gemcrab so you can afk the afkest combat method ever.
  * Mining - Included from Rune as the example I worked from/referenced, plans to flesh out later.
  * Woodcutting - My first plugin!
 Just auto woodcuts!
 Banks/drops, very basic right now.
+ * Semi-Auto Agility - Not 100% automated rooftops, but something like that.
+Will update this as I flesh it out.

 ## 🛠 Built With